-- Contractor shall follow following steps for management of hazardous and other wastes(a) prevention; (b) minimization; (c) reuse (only non-hazardous waste) and (d) safe disposal. - The contractor shall implement safe and environmentally sound management practice for handling of hazardous and other wastes. - The hazardous and other wastes generated at any of project site shall be sent or sold to an authorised actual user or shall be disposed of in an authorised disposal facility. - The hazardous and other wastes shall be transported from a project site to an authorized actual user or to an authorized disposal facility in accordance with the provisions of Hazardous Waste Management Rules, 2016. - To prevent accidents and limit their consequences on human beings and the environment, contractor shall consider all the safeguard aspects, provide appropriate training, equipment and necessary information to the persons involved in managing hazardous and other wastes to ensure their safety. - Contractor shall obtain Consent to Establish (CtE), Consent to Operate (CtO) and Authorization letter from WBPCB for handling and management of hazardous and other wastes - Handling and management of any hazardous and other wastes by contractor (implementing project activities) shall be limited to collection, storage, packaging, transportation, offering for sale, transfer activities.
-Treatment, processing, use, destruction, recycling, recovery, preprocessing, co-processing, utilization, disposal of the hazardous wastes shall not be permitted to the contractor implementing project activities.
+- Contractor shall follow following steps for management of hazardous and other wastes (a) prevention; (b) minimization; (c) reuse (only non-hazardous waste) and (d) safe disposal. - The contractor shall implement safe and environmentally sound management practice for handling of hazardous and other wastes. - The hazardous and other wastes generated at any of project site shall be sent or sold to an authorised actual user or shall be disposed of in an authorised disposal facility.

+- The hazardous and other wastes shall be transported from a project site to an authorized actual user or to an authorized disposal facility in accordance with the provisions of Hazardous and other Wastes (Management and Transboundary Movement) Rules, 2015. - To prevent accidents and limit their consequences on human beings and the environment, contractor shall consider all the safeguard aspects, provide appropriate training, equipment and necessary information to the persons involved in managing hazardous and other wastes to ensure their safety. - Contractor shall obtain Consent to Establish (CtE), Consent to Operate (CtO) and Authorization letter from WBPCB for handling and management of hazardous and other wastes - Handling and management of any hazardous and other wastes by contractor (implementing project activities) shall be limited to collection, storage, packaging, transportation, offering for sale, transfer activities.
+Treatment, processing, use, destruction, recycling, recovery, pre-processing, co-processing, utilization, disposal of the hazardous wastes shall not be permitted to the contractor implementing project activities.
 However, contractor may reuse and dispose only construction and demolition waste, other non-hazardous waste. - Contractor shall maintain a maintain records of hazardous and other wastes generation, reuse (only non-hazardous waste), sale and dispose.
 Record book (in a passbook issued by the State Pollution Control Board) shall contain name and address of purchaser, area of dispose with date wise quantity. - The contractor shall not store any kind of hazardous and other wastes for more than ninety days and shall maintain a record of sale, transfer, storage, reuse (only non-hazardous waste) and disposed quantity. - Contractor shall ensure proper packaging and leveling (as per Form 8) of all hazardous and other wastes in a manner suitable for safe handling, storage and transport.
-The label shall be of non-washable material, weather proof and easily visible. - The contractor shall provide the transporter with the relevant information in Form 9, regarding the hazardous nature of the wastes and measures to be taken in case of an emergency.

-- In case of transportation of hazardous and other waste for final disposal to a facility existing in a State other than the State where the waste is generated, the contractor shall obtain 'No Objection Certificate' from the State Pollution Control Board of both the States. - In case of transportation of hazardous and other waste, the responsibility of safe transport shall be either of the sender (contractor) or the receiver whosoever arranges the transport.
-This responsibility should be clearly indicated in the manifest. - The authorization for transport from the concerned State Pollution Control Board shall be obtained either by the sender (contractor) or the receiver on whose behalf the transport is being arranged. - Where an accident occurs at the facility of the contractor handling hazardous or other wastes or during transportation, the contractor shall immediately intimate the State Pollution Control Board through telephone, e-mail about the accident and subsequently send a report in Form 11. - The contractor and receiver of the disposal facility shall be liable for all damages caused to the environment or third party due to improper handling and management of the hazardous and other waste. - Asbestos containing waste materials (such as C&D waste comprising of Asbestos-Cement roof sheets and pipes) shall be considered hazardous waste and an appropriate hazardous waste disposal plan will be prepared in consultation with the State Pollution Control Board.
+The label shall be of non-washable material, weather proof and easily visible. - The contractor shall provide the transporter with the relevant information in Form 9, regarding the hazardous nature of the wastes and measures to be taken in case of an emergency. - In case of transportation of hazardous and other waste for final disposal to a facility existing in a State other than the State where the waste is generated, the contractor shall obtain 'No Objection Certificate' from the State Pollution Control Board of both the States. - In case of transportation of hazardous and other waste, the responsibility of safe transport shall be either of the sender (contractor) or the receiver whosoever arranges the transport.
+This responsibility should be clearly indicated in the manifest. - The authorization for transport from the concerned State Pollution Control Board shall be obtained either by the sender (contractor) or the receiver on whose behalf the transport is being arranged. - Where an accident occurs at the facility of the contractor handling hazardous or other wastes or during transportation, the contractor shall immediately intimate the State Pollution Control Board through telephone, e-mail about the accident and subsequently send a report in Form 11. - The contractor and receiver of the disposal facility shall be liable for all damages caused to the environment or third party due to improper handling and management of the hazardous and other waste.